rtvkiz/rtvkiz.github.io/_posts/2024-09-26-intercept-docker-cli-through-burp.md

-In another terminal, we will send the curl request.
+In another terminal, we will send the cURL request.
 To correctly formulate the request we need to keep two things in mind:
 1. The request should be proxied to port where burp is listening i.e. localhost:8080

-2. The curl requests should be made to the exposed TCP port from the `socat` command - 12345
+2. The cURL requests should be made to the exposed TCP port from the `socat` command - 12345

-Working on the curl request it would simply narrow down to -
+Working on the cURL request it would simply narrow down to -

 ``curl -x http://localhost:8080 http://localhost:12345/v1.47/containers/json``